Table of Contents

 2. Weak Relationship Building – accounts for 16% of average customer churn

-There are no flawless products that will ensure lack of bugs over the time, there are plenty of occasions when your competitors will try to lure your clients on their side with better deals.
+There are no flawless products that will ensure a lack of bugs over time.
+There are plenty of occasions when your competitors will try to lure your clients on their side with better deals.
 You can of course try to stand out with competitive advantages like more features or buy them off with incentives; however, you will be always facing the challenge to lose this customer.
 Instead of counting on short-term measures, try to build an audience that will be loyal based on their perception of your brand rather than interchangeable additions.

 Throughout all your interactions with a customer, it’s essential to nurture a healthy and sustainable relationship that goes far beyond the initial sale.
 Weak relationship building accounts for 16% of the average customer churn.
 The key is to make them feel listened to and cared for, as well as understand they’re working with a proactive and professional team that always strives to provide the best customer experience.